 Unior cassette lockring tool

-If your bicycle has a freewheel, you could carry a freewheel extractor, but then you will have to borrow the use of a vise or large adjustable wrench unless you are lucky enough to find the on-road tool which lets you use the handlebar stem.
+If your bicycle has a freewheel, you could carry a freewheel extractor, but then you will have to borrow the use of a vise or large adjustable wrench unless you are lucky enough to find the tool which lets you use the handlebar stem.
 As I recall, this tool was made only to fit SunTour freewheel extractors.

 Freewheel extractor holder with freewheel extractor